 Adjust the treadmill’s inclination to anything between 1% and 2%.
 A gradual climb better mimics outside jogging since there is no wind resistance inside.
 It’s OK to use a treadmill with an inclination of 0 when you first start jogging until you gain fitness and become more comfortable.

-When you keep your inclination level at zero, it seems like you are jogging on a tiny downhill.
+When you keep your inclination level at zero, you are jogging on a tiny downhill.
 You’re probably not exercising hard enough if you’re on the treadmill and reading a whole magazine.
 It’s not a good idea to run every day or the whole run at a fast pace, but it’s a good idea to challenge yourself sometimes.

 You may want to increase the slope or pace of your exercise so that you are challenged for at least some of the time.
 To increase your speed without increasing your pace for the whole run, consider using interval training, in which you run hard for a while and then recover for another interval.
 Interval training may be done once or twice a week if you like (never two days in a row).